 For Stumptown, brew guides hold equal weight with brew kits; education is a key cornerstone to the site and experience.
 They aren’t here to simply supply you coffee, they want to give you a chance to know where it came from and who grew it.
 What’s more, coffee is about spending time, handing out, building relationships.
 We crafted Stumptown’s website to be a hub for regulars, sprinkling personal touches like targeted Instagram and blog updates on pages about locations.

-We crafted an HTML newsletter, utilized for client communication, that was listed as one of Campaign Monitor’s top 100 newsletter designs of 2014.
+We crafted an HTML newsletter, utilized for client communication, that was listed as one Campaign Monitor’s top 100 newsletter designs of 2014 and 2015.